flomotlik/blog/_posts/2012-11-19-Amazon-auto-scaling.markdown

 new build is created we always make sure that the appropriate number of resources is available.

-The logic for when to scale up or scale down is basically the following
+You can see a simplified version of our logic to scale up/down our servers in the next gist.
 <script src="https://gist.github.com/4079165.js?file=Scaler.rb"></script>

 So when there are more idle workers than open jobs we scale down.